naugtur/xhr/README.md

 Specify whether user credentials are to be included in a cross-origin
     request.
 Sets [`xhr.withCredentials`][10].
 Defaults to false.

-For backward-compatibility defaults to true
-    when deprecated `options.cors` is also true.

 A wildcard `*` cannot be used in the `Access-Control-Allow-Origin` header when `withCredentials` is true.
     The header needs to specify your origin explicitly or browser will abort the request.